-The Domestic Violence Division will operate as follows:
+The Domestic Violence Division (DVD) will operate as follows:

-- The Domestic Violence Division Clerk's Office will be available remotely from 8:30AM to 5PM Monday through Friday. - All judges and courtroom staff will continue to work remotely.
+- The Domestic Violence Division Clerk's Office will be available remotely from 8:30AM to 5PM Monday through Friday. - Most judges and courtroom staff will continue to work remotely.
 Parties may continue to appear via telephone or videoconference for hearings held in DVD remote courtrooms, except when specifically ordered to appear in person in a partially remote courtroom. - Parties in DVM and CCC cases should continue to file electronically via CaseFileXpress.
-Civil filings can be submitted through www.probono.net/dccourts or emailed to DomesticViolenceManagement@dcsc.gov.
+Civil filings can be submitted through www.probono.net/dccourts or by completing and emailing fillable forms on the DVD wepage to DVD@dcsc.gov.
+To access fillable forms, click here. - Proceedings in the DVD are open to the public.
+Parties will receive instructions on how to join the courtroom directly.
+Non-parties should contact the DV Division Clerk's Office by calling (202) 879-0157 or emailing DVDhearings@dcsc.gov to obtain information to access a specific courtroom.